RoboCup-SPL/GameController/README.md

 - Too many colors and buttons - too little keys (not enough shortcuts for all operations)

+- When undoing "Free Kick Complete", the "Playing" button is selected instead of the free kick button (functionality still seems to be okay)

 - On Windows, Swing windows are only displayed correctly scaled on HiDPI displays if Java 9 is used.